brodmo/spotify-folders-backup/README.md

 Playlists are automatically resolved to albums where appropriate.
 In this case, the individual tracks are not included in the backup.

-### Usage
+### Instructions
+1. Prepare Spotify
    1. Clear Spotify cache in Spotify settings
+   2. [Windows only] Fully close Spotify (Alt+F4)
+2. Prepare script
-2. Add Spotify Web API credentials to `credentials.yaml`
+   1. Add Spotify Web API credentials to `credentials.yaml`
-3. (Optional) To specify a custom cache directory, account, or folder, manually create `folders.json` with [spotify‑folders](https://github.com/mikez/spotify-folders).
+   2. [Optional] Specify a custom cache directory, account, or folder by running [spotify‑folders](https://github.com/mikez/spotify-folders) and writing the result to `folders.json`
-Otherwise it can be created automatically
+3. Run script
-4. Install dependencies with `pip install -r requirements.txt`
+   1. Install dependencies with `pip install -r requirements.txt`
-5. Run with `python src/main.py`
+   2. Run with `python src/main.py`
-6. The mirrored folder structure is written to `Backup`
+4. Result can be found in `Backup`